A Midsummer Night's Dream

 by Austin Shakespeare

-A favorite for Austin audiences, the popular play, with costumes designed by Aaron Kubacak, was originally slated to appear on the Zilker Hillside Stage.
-“The costume design for Midsummer embraces whimsicality, and seeks to incorporate lush jewel tone fabrics, botanical elements, and fantastical fairies with headdresses that light up,” he said.
-“It offers a contemporary grounding of style with hints of steampunk and gender play.”
+Shakespeare’s most popular play has colorful costumes designed by Aaron Kubacak, “The costume design for ‘Midsummer’ embraces whimsy, and incorporates lush jewel-tone fabrics, botanical elements, and magical fairies with headdresses that light up,” Kubacak said.
+“Its contemporary style has delightful hits of steampunk and gender play.”